-Each driver must complete 2 laps of the equalizer circuit during each 9 lap heat between lap 2 and 8.
-Failure to do 2 laps will result in disqualification from that heat.
+- A 6 lap heat 1 lap of the equalizer circuit must be taken between lap 2 and 5 Failure to do the equalizing lap will result in disqualification from that heat. - 2.
+A 9 Lap Final heat 2 laps of the equalizer circuit between lap 2 and 8.
+Failure to do 2 equalizing laps will result in disqualification from that heat. - 3.
 Equalizer laps must be completed after the first lap and before the start of the final lap.
-If the laps are reduced to 6 or 4 only 1 equalizing lap is required
+If the equalizer lap are taken on the 1st or last lap a 3-point penalty will apply. - 4.
+If the laps are reduced to 6 or 4 only 1 equalizing lap is required. - 5.
+Boats taking extra equalizer laps within the permitted laps will not be penalised.